jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 Thanks for reading, and hit me up on Twitter [@jacobmbuckman](https://twitter.com/jacobmbuckman) with any feedback or questions!

+*Many thanks to Julius Adebayo and Carles Gelada for giving me feedback on drafts of this post.*

 ---

 [^0]: Last year, there was a big, heated debate in the community over whether bias stems *just* from data, or *both* from data and algorithms.
 For the point I am making in this post, it does not matter which stance you take.
 I beg readers to please not derail discussion of my argument into a rehash of that debate.